gabrielfs7/udemy-docker-mastery/README.md

 docker push 127.0.0.1:5000/hello-world
 ```

-Now if you check the repositories URL there must be another repository there:
+Now if you check the repositories URLs there must be another repository there:

 Lets test the propagation of a **Nginx** image on our **Swarm Registry Server**: